Bird Flu’s Impact on Poultry Industry Provides Lessons for Dairy Farmers

 🧼 Biosecurity Measures in Egg Production Egg producers have ramped up hygiene protocols, requiring workers to shower and change clothes before and after entering barns.
 Trucks are regularly washed, and tires are sprayed with antiviral solutions.
 Many operations use lasers and fencing to deter wild birds.

-See also Nasson Health Care: A Comprehensive Overview
+See also Population Health vs Value-Based Care: A Comprehensive Comparison

 🚫 Challenges of Maintaining Biosecurity Despite stringent measures, maintaining constant vigilance is challenging.
 Jada Thompson, an agriculture business professor at the University of Arkansas, notes the high cost of disease outbreaks necessitates these efforts, though they are hard to sustain.